About

 Throughout the years she has released various home recordings including the 2018 single “Love is a Spell,” featuring pianist Scott Arkell; Otta Sotta: the End of the Ocean?
 (2019), a six-track collection of songs inspired by the ocean and the conservation work of Farley Mowat (all proceeds go to Sea Shepherd); and From the Woods (2020), a collection of songs that were written while living in a cabin in the Cariboo.

-As an acoustic act she has played in cafe and bar venues across B.C., as well as at festivals such as Desert Daze (Spences Bridge), 39 Days of July (Duncan), Hoot Stock (Forest Grove), VIEX, and Rockstock (Cariboo); and, in 2018, opened for Jeff Martin (The Tea Party) in Nanaimo.
+As an acoustic act she has played in cafe and bar venues across B.C., as well as at festivals such as Desert Daze (Spences Bridge), 39 Days of July (Duncan), Hoot Stock (Forest Grove), the Vancouver Island Exhibition and Islands Folk Festival (Cowichan Valley); and, in 2018, opened for Jeff Martin (The Tea Party) in Nanaimo.
 She’s also performed at the Rickshaw Theatre, Railway Club, Lana Lou’s and many other venues fronting bands like Vancouver funk/blues group Dispell and more.

 Poetry